What is collective bargaining? What is the faculty union contract?

 How will we ensure that postdocs’ concerns are addressed within the larger bargaining unit?

 We recognize that postdocs sometimes have issues or duties which other Rutgers academic workers do not.
-Postdoc union members will ensure that any terms and conditions of employment for any combined contract benefit us.
+Postdoc union members will ensure that any terms and conditions of employment for any combined contract benefit us, as this is a member-led union.

 What happens if Rutgers rejects our union’s demand for a combined contract?